irahrosete/sipcidery/README.md

 ## Setup
 When installing this application locally, make sure you have Ruby installed.
 Run `ruby -v` from your terminal to check if you have Ruby already installed.
 If not, follow this [Ruby installation guide](https://www.ruby-lang.org/en/documentation/installation/) on how to install Ruby on your operating system.

 Next, make sure Rails and Bundler are installed.
 To check if they are, run `rails -v` and `bundler -v`.
-If not, run the following in your terminal:
+If not, run the following in your terminal:<br>
-`gem install rails`
+`gem install rails`<br>
 `gem install bundler`

 Also make sure that PostgreSQL is installed and running.
 If not, follow these instructions for [PostgreSQL installation](http://postgresguide.com/setup/install.html).
 Run `psql` to check that everything installed correctly.
-For Windows, you may need to run `sudo service postgresql start` to run PostgreSQL.
+For Windows, you may need to run `sudo service postgresql start` from your terminal to run PostgreSQL.

 Finally, follow the below instructions from your terminal:
 1. Clone this github repo.<br>